apache/horaedb-docs/docs/src/en/design/shared_nothing.md

 ## Background

-In the [article](./clustering.md) on cluster architecture, CeresDB's cluster solution was introduced, which can be summarized as follows:
+In the [cluster architecture](./clustering.md) CeresDB's cluster solution is introduced, which can be summarized as follows:

 - Computing and storage are separated;
 - Managed by a centralized metadata center that oversees the entire cluster;

-However, in the architecture of computing and storage separation, an important issue is how to ensure that data in the shared storage layer will not be corrupted due to different computing nodes accessing it during the cluster scheduling process.
+However, in the architecture of computing and storage separation, an important issue is how to ensure that data in the shared storage layer will not be corrupted due to different computing nodes accessing it during the cluster scheduling .
 For example, if the same data block is updated by multiple computing nodes simultaneously, data corruption may occur.

 CeresDB's solution is to achieve a similar effect to